 "yes"

-insurance business for it?" his mother turned, her face lighting up at the idea.
+"Well, what if I made like an insurance business for it?" his mother turned, her face lighting up at the idea.
 The young boy continued enthused by his mother's reaction, "you know like you said, everyone pays me a, what did you call it?"

 "A premium"